kchacon120593/junr/cran-comments.md

 ## R CMD check results
 There were no ERRORS and no WARNINGS

+Changed tests at the request of Uwe Ligges to reduce test time on CRAN machines

 ## Downstream dependencies
 I have run R CMD check on downstream dependencies of junr (https://github.com/FvD/junr/blob/master/revdep/summary.md).